phy151-ucb/seljak-phy151-fall-2018/docs/index.md

 1) **Planck satellite data analysis**: use measurement of Planck satellite power spectrum to determine cosmological parameters.
 First use linear algebra to solve the least square problem and find MAP/MLE best fit parameters.
 Next use optimization to solve for the same.
 Determine covariances of all parameters using Laplace approximation.
 Make predictions for future experiments with lower noise using Fisher matrix experiment design predictions.
 Use Planck published MCMC chains and analyze their burn-in phase, Gelman-Rubin statistics, and chain correlations.
 Plot their 1-d and 2-d distributions and compare them to MAP/Laplace approximation.
 Change one parameter and use importance sampling to produce new posteriors.

-2) **Nobel prize data analysis**: use matched filtering methods and FFT to analyze first LIGO event and show it has detected gravitational waves.
-Use a compilation of supernovae data to show that universe is accelerating its expansion and hence it containsdark energy.
+2) **LIGO Nobel prize data analysis**: use matched filtering methods and FFT to analyze first LIGO event and show it has detected gravitational waves.

 3) **Machine learning on galaxies**: use SDSS galaxy flux photometric measurements and redshift measurements to train the ML algorithms for regression, determining the redshift.
 Use verification data to test the training algorithms.
 Try KNN, gaussian processes, linear and quadratic regression, support vector machines, neural networks, random forest...
 Next try classification: use galaxy zoo galaxy morphology (spirals ellipticals, irregulars...) training data and apply to SDSS.
 Use photometry first, then add image information and observe how the accuracy improves.